ACTIV8-Developers/Purli/README.md

 ```

 #### Fetching data using GET method and socket handler
-If explicitly set Purli will use PHP sockets to make request regardless if CURL is installed or not
+If explicitly set Purli will use PHP sockets to make requests regardless if CURL is installed or not
 ```php
 try {
     $purli = (new \Purli\Purli(\Purli\Purli::SOCKET))